AI-OuroborOS/lx86-remote/README.md

-# Pioneer SC-LX86 remote
+# gControl-LX86

 ## Introduction

-This gnome application is a remote control for Pioneer SC-LX86 AVR.
+gControl-lx86 is a gnome application.
+The goal is to create a remote control for Pioneer SC-LX86 AVR.

 ## Features

 For the moment the application is not working.
-But For the fist version, it's will do :
+But here are the list of feature function.

 * Discover the amplifier with zeroconf protocol
-    * To bew sure it's will working name your avr with the name SC-LX86
+    * To do it, you need to name your avr the name SC-LX86
 * Connect to the device
 * Power off the device
 * change volume